utiso/dorkbot/README.md

   --retries RETRIES     Number of retries when an operation fails --retry-on RETRY_ON   Error strings that should result in a retry (can be
                         used multiple times)
+  --show-stats          Show the total/unscanned target and fingerprint counts

 targets:
   -l, --list-targets    List targets in database